toddnedwards/milestone-4-airbnb-collective/README.md

 1. Log in (or sign up) to GitHub.

-2. Go to the repository for this project, [Awdioaber](https://github.com/ahaffg/awdioaber).
+2. Go to the repository for this project, [MyAirBnB Collective](https://github.com/toddnedwards/milestone-4-airbnb-collective).

 3. Click on the fork button in the top right of the page.